 - Needling: Using a needled device, a doctor will stimulate the skin to form new collagen in the underlying tissue.
 This is a very effective and simple treatment for acne scarring, but it requires repeated treatments.

 - Chemical Peel: A chemical solution is used on the scar tissue to remove the top layer and minimise its appearance.
 Repeated peels will maintain results but refrain from more than one deep peel.

 - Dermabrasion: used for severe scarring, dermabrasion removes the top layer of the skin using a rotating brush device.
 This can remove surface scars and make deeper acne scars less noticeable.

-- Light Therapy: Pulsed light therapy treatment can also make scars look less noticeable but results are subtle and also need to be updated with repeat treatments.
+- Light Therapy: Pulsed light therapy treatment can also make scars look less noticeable, but results are subtle and must be updated with repeat treatments.

 - Laser Resurfacing: One of the most popular treatments for acne scarring, laser resurfacing removes the top layer of the skin whilst encouraging new and healthy skin to replace it through deep tissue activation.

 - Steroid Injection: In some cases, a steroid injection into a raised scar can help improve its appearance.